emqx/emqx/apps/emqx_management/README.md

 Amongst others it allows to manage

-* alarms,
+* Alarms
-* API Keys,
+* API Keys
-* banned clients, users or hosts,
+* Banned clients, users or hosts
-* connected clients including their topic subscriptions,
+* Clients (and sessions) including their topic subscriptions
-* cluster configurations,
-* configuration of MQTT listeners,
-* node configuration,
-* custom plugins,
+* Configurations
-* fixed subscriptions,
+* Manage plugins
-* and topics.
+* Fixed subscriptions

 Moreover it lets you